gustycooper/gustycooper.github.io/projects/projects_endorsmints.md

 * Step 2b: Update your main program class to test your introMessage() method.

-* Step 3a: Add a capability described in the section 3.1 to your EndorSmits class.
+* Step 3a: Add a capability described in the Description and Requirements section to your EndorSmits class.
 * Step 3b: Update your main program class to test the capability you just added.
 This will involve playing a game to see if what you implemented is correct.
 You will have to think hard to determine if you have implemented the capability correctly.
 You will have to play a year, examine the results, maybe compute the correct answer by hand, and compare to your program’s results.

 You will iterate on Steps 3a and 3b until you have completed implementing the method simulateYear().
 Step 3a adds capabilities to simulateYear() and step 3b tests what you have added.
-You should study section 3.1 to determine the order you want to add capabilities.
+You should study the Description and Requirements section to determine the order you want to add capabilities.
 For example, on your first iteration of step 3, you may implement the teeny-weeny-meteor shower attribute.
 After adding the teeny-weeny-meteor shower, you may add the harvest attribute.

 * Step 4: After you have implemented console-based I/O program, you may want to implement a GUI-base I/O program.
 If you have simulation class that is not dependent upon a particular I/O, replacing the console-base I/O program with a GUI-based I/O program is not too difficult.